Mycrosys/Hachiko/README.md

         -   The site contains a large background hero image (reduced on smaller devices) to immediately capture the attention of the visitor.
 It contains two cover text, one repeating the name Hachiko with the Japanese writing over it and one with the subtitle "A Heartbreaking Story".
 It should be obvious to everyone, what the site is all about, with many people even taking the hint that it is a Japanese, or at least Asian based stories.
         -   The website features a couple of additional pictures.
 The Story Page contains mostly historical pictures from the time period the story took place and the Media Page contains some book covers that feature drawn Akita dogs.
 All Pictures have the alt attribute to maximize accessibility.
     -   #### Videos
         -   The site has 2 movies on the media page, one for each of the 2 movies that were made.
-They start playing once the user clicks on them and if they want to, they can go to the webpage they are hosted on (YouTube).
+They start playing once the visitor clicks on them and if they want to, they can go to the webpage they are hosted on (YouTube).
 Neither video does anything until it is clicked, just showing its basic thumbnail until the visitor interacts with it.
     -   #### Google Maps
         -   The Story Page has a Google Maps location implemented, where the Statue of Hachiko can be visited.
 It is styled to not have color (like the pictures on the main site), for consistent design.